How Small is Too Small When it Comes to Coin Text Size?

 On a smaller quarter size coin, you have less surface area for text and an image or design, so everything needs to be scaled down appropriately.
 On a 3.00″ coin, the opposite is true.
 The larger surface area gives you more room to play with text size and image.

 Another point to consider beside the diameter of the coin, is its target market age.
 As people get older, it becomes more difficult to read small, fine text.
-If the coin is for someone age 65 (or older) having larger, bolder text may be the way to go.
+If the coin is for someone age 65 (or older) having larger, a bolder coin font may be the way to go.

 The Reason for Paper Proofs